Error-331/code_tests/docs/marketing/traffic_arbitrage/sms_activation/sms_activation_shops.md

 Features:

-There are free numbers
+- There are free numbers;
-There is a Telegram bot
+- There is a Telegram bot;
-1 SMS to 1 number
+- 1 SMS to 1 number;

 ## SMSCodes.io